Skip to main content

 Run an audit

 An audit reads your repository and produces findings plus a few architectural suggestions.
-Open a repository and click Run Audit from its page; you choose when to run it.
-The audit comes in three depths:
+Open a repository and click the audit button from its page — you choose when to run it.
+The audit comes in two depths, both available on every planStandard (the everyday default the button runs) and Full (the complete catalog, behind the level picker); Audit depth covers what each depth runs and how the per-run level picker works.

 Watch it run

 Every job lands on the Activity page, which shows each run's status — Queued, Running, then Completed, Failed, or Cancelled.
-Open a job to follow its pipeline stage by stage; on Pro and Team you'll also see its cost tick up live and settle when it finishes.
+Open a job to follow its pipeline stage by stage, including its cost ticking up live and settling when it finishes.
 If an audit completes with some of its analysis groups failed, it's marked Partial Completion — the findings from the groups that succeeded are real and ready to triage.
-When your audit finishes, Hyrax also emails the person who started it.
+When your audit finishes, the person who started it gets an in-app notification (the bell, described below).

 Browse findings and suggestions